(Requires v10.7 release or higher with CoPilot FleetPortal enabled)

 Adding Site-Specific Details

-Sites are created around custom Places in the ALK Content Tools web tool and then shared with CoPilot for use in routing.
-ALK Content Tools also includes thousands of predefined Places with Sites (created by ALK) for distribution centers, intermodal terminals and truck stops.
+Sites are created around custom Places in the Content Tools web tool and then shared with CoPilot for use in routing.
+Content Tools also includes thousands of predefined Places with Sites (created by Trimble MAPS) for distribution centers, intermodal terminals, manufacturing plants and truck stops.
 In the event that a user creates a Site on top of an predefined Site, CoPilot will always prefer the user’s custom Site over the predefined Site.

 NOTE: User created content is private and is not shared outside of your account.